 - 1. Flushes its instruction pipelines - 2.
 Completes all pending and in-progress bus cycles - 3.
 Acknowledges the interrupt by asserting SMIACT# after sampling EWBE# asserted (if EWBE# is masked off, then SMIACT# is not affected by EWBE#) - 4.
 Saves the internal processor state in SMM memory - 5.
 Disables interrupts by clearing the interrupt flag (IF) in EFLAGS and disables NMI interrupts - 6.
-Jumps to the entry point of the SMM service routine at the SMM base physical address which defaults to 0003_8000h in SMM memory
+Jumps to the entry point of the SMM service routine at the SMM base physical address, which defaults to 0003_8000h in SMM memory

-See "System Management Mode (SMM)" on page 207 for more details regarding SMM.
+See "System Management Mode (SMM)" on page 241 for more details regarding SMM.

 SMI# is sampled and latched as a falling edge-sensitive signal.
 SMI# is sampled on every clock edge but is not recognized until the next instruction boundary.
 If SMI# is to be recognized on the instruction boundary associated with a BRDY#, it must be sampled asserted a minimum of three clock edges before the BRDY# is sampled asserted.

-If it is asserted synchronously, it can be asserted for a minimum of one clock.
-If it is asserted asynchronously, it must have been negated for a minimum of two clocks followed by an assertion of a minimum of two clocks.
+- If SMI# is asserted synchronously (see Table 19 on page 140), it can be asserted for a minimum of one clock. - If SMI# is asserted asynchronously, it must have been negated for a minimum of two clocks followed by an assertion of a minimum of two clocks.